kaushikgopal/octopress-kaush-blog/_posts/2017-04-08-rxjava2-migration-guide-cheatsheet.md

 RxJava 2 conveniently provides you with some Subscriber helper classes that do this for you.
 We now have

+* `DisposableSubscriber` - the one I recommend using when you can
+* `ResourceSubscriber` -

+Other versions also exist like `DefaultSubscriber` and `FlowableSubscriber` but those don't implement the Disposable interface.

 * `Processor`s do not return a `Disposable`/`Subscription` anymore.
 So disposing the connection is done a tad bit differently